CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 };
 ```

 Note that we need to override `Orbit.fetch`; otherwise we'll get an error.

-QUESTION: WHY DOES BUILT-IN FETCH PRODUCE THE FOLLOWING ERROR?
-TypeError: Failed to execute 'fetch' on 'Window': Illegal invocation
+This is due to a bug in Ember-Orbit that is currently being fixed.

-We need to add `ember-fetch` to the project:
+We need to add `ember-fetch` to the project so that that fix works:

 ```sh
 # ember install ember-fetch